Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

   # Maximum amount that a town can set their plot, embassy, shop, etc plots' prices to.
   # Setting this higher can be dangerous if you use Towny in a mysql database.
 Large numbers can become shortened to scientific notation.
   maximum_plot_price_cost: '1000000.0'
+  # If set to true, the /town screen will display the xyz coordinate for a town's spawn rather than the homeblock's Towny coords.
+  display_xyz_instead_of_towny_coords: 'false'
+  # If set to true the /town list command will list randomly, rather than by whichever comparator is used, hiding resident counts.
+  display_town_list_randomly: 'false'

   ############################################################